-The corridors of the Pine and Popple
+The corridors of the Pine and Popple rivers are central Florence County features that are state-designated Wild Rivers.

 The Pine River is the largest of the two rivers.
 It travels 46 miles through the county (total length: 89 miles) with an average width of 102 feet, a 5-year average flow of 571 cubic-feet-per-second (cfs), and an historic peak flow of 4,850 cfs.